On this page

 - repeated testing of milk in the US has confirmed that pasteurisation kills the virus.

 It's a similar story with beef.
 Testing of beef collected at retail outlets in states where dairy cattle herds tested positive for H5N1 influenza virus, found no virus particles in the meat.
-Even if the virus was in beef, thoroughly cooking it will destroy the virus.

 Consuming raw milk